 \subsection{The Physical Framework for DR Targeting}

+DR broadly refers to adapting power demand to achieve economic or grid-level goals.
+In this paper, we are interested in designing DR to improve market conditions, such as mitigating price spikes or reducing average electricity prices.
 The DR targeting framework is sketched in Fig. \ref{Fig 1}.
-In real-time energy market operation, the independent system operator (ISO) solves the SCED problem based on predicted nodal demands and derives locational marginal price (LMP, \$/MW) at each node.
-Following the practice in \cite{LEE2022103723}, a DR event is triggered once the averaged LMP over all nodes is greater than a threshold (100 \$/MW for instance in \cite{LEE2022103723}).
-To reduce the averaged LMP to a reference value $\lambda^*$, it is necessary to dispatch DR signals by reducing the demands at certain nodes.
+In real-time energy market operation, TSO solves the ED problem based on the predicted nodal demands and derives LMP (\$/MWh) at each node.
+Following the practice in \citep{LEE2022103723}, a DR event is triggered once a price spike happens, which means the average LMP over all nodes is greater than a threshold (100 \$/MWh for instance in \citep{LEE2022103723}).
+To mitigate the price spike by reducing the average LMP, it is necessary to dispatch DR signals by reducing the demands at certain nodes.

-Firstly, we use a concrete example to show that improper DR targeting can even result in an \emph{increase in the averaged LMP}.
-For example, Fig. \ref{Fig 2} shows the operation pattern before and after DR of the New England IEEE 39-Bus system, where the red lines and circles display the binding lines and generators.
-And the node of the DR location is improperly chosen.
-Concretely, assume the operator reduces the demand of 44.8 MW at node 25.
-Although the system pattern is not changed after DR, the inappropriate node selection results in the averaged LMP increasing from 105.6303 \$/MW to 106.1503 \$/MW.
+We now illustrate a concrete example to show that improper DR targeting can even result in an \emph{increase in the average LMP}.
+For example, Fig. \ref{Fig 2} shows the operation pattern before and after DR of the New England IEEE 39-bus system, where the red lines and circles display the binding lines and generators, if the node of the DR location is improperly chosen.
+Concretely, now we assume the operator asks to reduce the demand of 44.8 \unit{MW} only at node 25.
+Although the system pattern is not changed after DR, the inappropriate node selection results in the average LMP increasing from 105.6303 \unit{\$/MWh} to 106.1503 \$/MWh.
+This is contradictory to the operating objectives of DR program.
 Therefore, properly choosing locations for implementing DR is necessary, so as to avoid such adverse effects.
-And in this work, we assume that ISO shoulders the responsibility of identifying the appropriate set of nodes to implement DR. They also need to determine the corresponding nodal demand reduction as a DR signal.
+And in this work, we assume that TSO shoulders the responsibility of identifying the appropriate set of nodes to implement DR \citep{dehnavi2016determining}.
+They also need to determine the corresponding nodal demand reduction.
 The LSE, which is connected to the DR-targeted node, collects the DR resources from its served customers to fulfill the targeted demand reduction.
-Meanwhile, the load level remains unchanged for those LSE nodes not chosen for DR.
+Meanwhile, the load level remains unchanged for those LSEs nodes not chosen for DR.